As an alternative, Currency Brokers are specialists in the foreign exchange industry and can save you between 3-5% on your conversion.

 Essentially, you book the deal for immediate settlement.

-In the finance industry, ‘spot’ means 2 business days.
+In the finance industry, ‘spot’ means you have up to 2 business days to settle your deal.

 However, brokers will give you the option to settle on the same day or the next day.

-Once they’ve received your money, they will send you the converted currency.
+Once they’ve received your money, they will convert it to the currency you requested.

 Currency Forward Contract